-The California Capital Access Americans with Disabilities Act (ADA) Financing Program (CalCAP/ADA Financing Program or CalCAP/ADA) encourages banks and other financial institutions to make loans to small businesses that have difficulty obtaining financing.
-CalCAP is a loan loss reserve program which may provide up to 100% coverage on losses as a result of certain loan defaults.
-With CalCAP portfolio support, a lender may be more comfortable underwriting small business loans.
+The California Capital Access Americans with Disabilities Act (ADA) Financing Program (CalCAP/ADA Financing Program or CalCAP/ADA) supports financial institutions when they make loans to small businesses that may otherwise have difficulty obtaining financing.
+CalCAP is a loan loss reserve program which provides up to 100% coverage on losses as a result of certain loan defaults.

-If you own a small business with 15 or fewer full time equivalent employees and need a loan for physical alterations or retrofits to your small business facility of less than 10,000 square feet for compliance with the federal Americans with Disabilities Act, you may receive more favorable loan terms from a lender if your loan is enrolled in the CalCAP/ADA Financing Program.
-Qualified Businesses must have their primary business location and small business facility in California, have a total annual gross income of less than $1 million, and cannot provide overnight accommodations.
+If you own a small business with 30 or fewer full time equivalent employees OR have a total annual gross income of less than $5 million and need a loan for physical alterations or retrofits to your small business facility of less than 10,000 square feet for compliance with the federal Americans with Disabilities Act, you may receive more favorable loan terms from a participating financial institution if your loan is enrolled in the CalCAP/ADA Financing Program.
+Qualified Businesses must have their primary business location and small business facility in California and cannot provide overnight accommodations.

 Loans, Claims and Reports

 - Participating Financial Institution Lender Certification - ADA

 - CalCAP Supplemental SAC Contribution Form (Participating Financial Institutions can utilize this form to select a qualifying event to receive a Severely Affected Community (SAC) contribution.)

 - Borrower’s Agreement to Pay Participating Financial Institution Lender’s Fees

 - Change in Loan Terms